dbt-labs/docs.getdbt.com/website/docs/docs/guides/custom-generic-tests.md

 If this `select` statement returns zero records, then every record in the supplied `model` argument is even!
 If a nonzero number of records is returned instead, then at least one record in `model` is odd, and the test has failed.

-To use this generic test, specify it by name in the `tests` property of a model, source, snapshot, or seed:
+To use this generic test, specify it by name in the `tests` property of a <Term id="model" />, source, snapshot, or seed:

 <File name='models/<filename>.yml'>